 Select a Qdrant collection and embedding provider/model.

-Pinecone and Qdrant require an because AI Puffer needs to create embeddings before writing vectors.
+Pinecone, Qdrant, and Chroma require an because AI Puffer needs to create embeddings before writing vectors.

-For Pinecone and Qdrant, the index or collection dimension must match the embedding model.
+For Pinecone, Qdrant, and Chroma, the index or collection dimension must match the embedding model.

 Content selection settings: